cazuike/Smart-Programming-Baddies/README.md

 All the endpoints are listed in our *Controller.java file, you can see all of their descriptions and what they are expected to do.

+**<h3>IN ORDER TO RUN OUR PROGRAM, THE .JSON FILE IS NEEDED!</h3>**

+The **spbservice-40a86-firebase-adminsdk-s1wtc-bcadcaece9.json** file that is used for compilation and that contains the secret keys needs to be under serviceSPB/src/main/java/com/smartprogrammingbaddies/
+**<h3>PLEASE CONTACT US TO RECIEVE THIS FILE IN ORDER TO COMPILE!</h3>** bag2158@columbia.edu eam2316@columbia.edu
+ca2970@columbia.edu
+jam2509@columbia.edu

 ## Running Our Test
 Once all the above requirements have been met, you can run our test with the following commands:
 To check whether an endpoint is working correctly, please feel free to edit the tests on the RouteControllerTests.java file.